-- Mail one copy to the Idaho State Tax Commission's tax identity theft unit at: Identity Theft, Idaho State Tax Commission, PO Box 36, Boise ID 83722-0410.
+- Mail one copy to the Tax Commission's tax identity theft unit at: Identity Theft, Idaho State Tax Commission, PO Box 36, Boise ID 83722-0410.
 Include a clear, recognizable copy of a photo ID and your Social Security card.
 If your address has changed, also include proof of address.
 This can be a utility bill, lease agreement, etc., as long as it shows both your name and the address.

 When the Tax Commission suspects or receives a report of identity theft, our first step is to freeze the account and stop any refunds from processing until the case can be investigated.
 Unfortunately, this will also delay a valid refund.

 If you think your refund has been delayed longer than expected, call Taxpayer Services at 334-7660 in the Boise area or toll-free at (800) 972-7660 to check on it.